 Making Sense of Machine Standards: From Global to Local

 Equipment manufacturers must pay attention to the standards that apply to their location of operation to stay compliant.
+Machine designers may benefit by establishing contact with individuals who have in-depth knowledge of the regulations in target markets.

 Suppliers should consider international, national, regional, and local requirements for standards to maintain effective machine compliance.